How to Install WordPress on Localhost Using XAMPP

 Once all your port errors are all fixed, we will continue with setting up the localhost environment.
-Keep in mind that above steps are only applicable if operating system observes port errors.
+Keep in mind that the above steps are only applicable if the operating system observes port errors.
 In this case, it’s Windows.

 Now enter XAMPP Control Panel, start Apache and MySQL.

 As you can see, both the services are working perfectly now.

 To run WordPress on localhost, we require a database.
 The database helps in organizing and securing the content of your website effectively.